SharpGuanaco/TFMini-PlusESP32/README.md

 In the example code, `printStatus()` or `printErrorStatus()` has been replaced with `printFrame()` in response to a failed `getData()` or `printReply()` if responding to `sendCommand()`.
 <hr />

-### Arduino Library for the Benewake TFMini-Plus Lidar sensor
+### Arduino/ESP Library for the Benewake TFMini-Plus Lidar sensor

 The **TFMini-S** is largely compatible with the **TFMini-Plus** and therefore able to use this library.
 One difference is that the **TFMini-Plus** switches immediately upon command to change communication mode (`SET_I2C_MODE`, `SET_SERIAL_MODE`).
 The **TFMini-S** requires a following `SAVE_SETTING` command.
 This library is *not compatible* with the **TFMini**, which is an entirely different product with its own command and data structure.